adam-bunce/mirror-docs/content/steps/fixing-decks.md

 {{< /step >}}

 {{< step >}}
-We opted to put filler on the battens, squeeze as much out to get a good seal, then put weights on the decks overnight to lock it in.
+We put filler on the battens, and squeezed out excess to get a good seal, then put weights on the decks overnight to lock it in.
 ![](/images/steps/fixing-decks/side-decks.JPG)
 {{< /step >}}